Nominate an Outstanding UnityPoint Health Nurse for the DAISY Award

 How to nominate an extraordinary nurse

 Patients, family members, visitors, employees, volunteers and physicians can nominate a deserving nurse by filling out an online nomination form or by submitting a hard copy of a nomination form to the nominee's nursing manager.
-Paper nomination forms are available on all Methodist and Proctor nursing units.
+Paper nomination forms are available on all Methodist, Proctor and Pekin nursing units.